Last Updated on June 1, 2021

 Stay on this trail until you reach the boundary marked by The U.S. Department of Energy, complete with a sign warning outdoor enthusiasts of the potential danger of unmarked, unexploded ordnance.
-This is where you (very) promptly turn left and begin a slow descent to Otero Canyon.
+Promptly turn left here and begin a slow descent to Otero Canyon.

 Go left at the junction with Otero Canyon, where the trail follows and at times crosses a mostly dry stream bed.
 Be aware of mountain bikes on this flat, wide section of trail.

 From Otero Canyon connect to Tunnel Canyon trail and begin an ascent back to the junction of West Ridge trail.
 Stay on Tunnel Canyon Trail and begin a final descent to the parking lot/trail head.

 Bear Canyon to Albert G. Simms City Park

 Basics: This is an easy loop trail and a great beginner hike in the foothills of Albuquerque.
 It can be shortened or expanded with the use of a map from Elena Gallegos Picnic Area or the AllTrails app.
 Distance: 7 mi.
 Elevation gain: 754 ft.
 Allow: 2.5 – 3 hrs.